 List features Santa Rita Durão, Reg Hartt and more.While this isn't a list of all male orators, it does answer the questions "Who are the most famous male orators?" and "Who are the best male orators?"

-Edward Everett was an American politician, pastor, educator, diplomat, and orator from Massachusetts.
+- Photo: Metaweb (FB) / Public domainEdward Everett (April 11, 1794 – January 15, 1865) was an American politician, pastor, educator, diplomat, and orator from Massachusetts.
 Everett, a Whig, served as U.S. Representative, U.S. Senator, the 15th Governor of Massachusetts, Minister to Great Britain, and United States Secretary of State.
 He also taught at Harvard University and served as its president.
 Everett was one of the great American orators of the antebellum and Civil War eras.
-He is often remembered today as the featured orator at the dedication ceremony of the Gettysburg National Cemetery in 1863, where he spoke for over two hours—immediately before President Abraham Lincoln delivered his famous, two-minute Gettysburg... more
+He is often remembered today as the featured orator at the dedication ceremony of the Gettysburg National Cemetery in 1863, where he spoke for over two hours—immediately before President Abraham Lincoln delivered his famous two-minute Gettysburg... more

-- Photo: Metaweb (FB) / Public domainGeorge Herbert (3 April 1593 – 1 March 1633) was a Welsh-born English poet, orator and Anglican priest.
-Herbert's poetry is associated with the writings of the metaphysical poets, and he is recognized as "a pivotal figure: enormously popular, deeply and broadly influential, and arguably the most skillful and important British devotional lyricist."
-Born into an artistic and wealthy family, Herbert received a good education that led to his admission in 1609 as a student at Trinity College, Cambridge, where Herbert excelled in languages, rhetoric and music.
-He went to university with the intention of becoming a priest, but when eventually he became the University's Public Orator he attracted the attention of King James I. He served in the Parliament of England in 1624 and briefly in 1625.After the death of King James, Herbert renewed his... more
+- Photo: Metaweb (FB) / Public domainGeorge Herbert (3 April 1593 – 1 March 1633) was a Welsh-born poet, orator, and priest of the Church of England.
+His poetry is associated with the writings of the metaphysical poets, and he is recognised as "one of the foremost British devotional lyricists."
+He was born into an artistic and wealthy family and largely raised in England.
+He received a good education that led to his admission to Trinity College, Cambridge in 1609.
+He went there with the intention of becoming a priest, but he became the University's Public Orator and attracted the attention of King James I. He served in the Parliament of England in 1624 and briefly in 1625.After the death of King James, Herbert renewed his... more